yoshiharuyamashita/yoshiharuyamashita.com/content/about.md

 My name is Yoshiharu Yamashita, Yoshi for short.

-I'm originally from Japan but came to England to study all those years ago.
-I've been in this country for almost 15 years.
-Time flies!
-I ended up in Bristol, UK because of my first job.
+I'm originally from Japan but came to England to study in 2001.
+After graduating I came to Bristol, UK for my first job.

 ### Software Engineer